What Can Kids Eat in Thailand?

 Dining out with young children, especially picky eaters like ours, in Thailand can be tricky.
 On top of that, we’re vegetarians.
-But there are plenty of tips and tricks that parents can use to make a meal out at a Thai restaurant or night market stress-free and enjoyable for everyone.
+But there are plenty of tips and tricks that you can use to make eating out with kids in Thailand stress-free and enjoyable for everyone.

 Types of Kid-Friendly Restaurants in Thailand